sasilver75/obsidian/Articles/ML/Five years of progress in GPTs (Mar 2023) {Finbarr Timbers, Artificial Fintelligence}.md

 - This was ==incredibly expensive==; only Google would have the resources and infrastructure to do this.
 - Unfortunately, they were training PaLM at the same time that Chinchilla was being written; ==very suboptimal==!
 - Changes from GPT-3:
-	- Used [[Multi-Query Attention]], which is different from [[Multi-Head Attention]]; the key/value projections are shared for each head.
+	- Used [[Multi-Query Attention]], which is different from [[Multi-Headed Attention]]; the key/value projections are shared for each head.
 This takes the same training time, but faster autoregressive decoding in inference.
 	- Parallelized transformer blocks, which improved training time by 15%.
 	- [[SwiGLU]] activation functions, rather than the [[GeLU]] activations used by GPT-3s
 	- Used [[Rotary Positional Embedding|RoPE]] rather than the learned embeddings of GPT-3